-Having made and eaten so many over the years, here are a few top tips for making your nut roast as good as it can be.
+I’ve made many a nut roast over the years and eaten many more.
+Here are a few top tips for making your nut roast as good as it can be.

 - It should first and foremost not be dry.
 Dry nut roasts are just horrible.
 But be careful not to make it too wet either, or it won’t hold together.
 You don’t want a dollop of sludge on the plate.

 - Don’t use whole nuts.
 Your nut roast needs a good, but not overly chewy texture and lumps of hard nuts can be off putting.